 In the CRSF, concentrations of uranium and fluoride will be lower than in the FTSF; however the concentration of sulphate and chloride salts will be elevated.
-As a consequence, the contents of the CRSF will have to be completely isolated from the surrounding environment.
-The CRSF will be fully lined.
+To ensure no contamination with CRSF salty water, the tailings facility will be double lined with clay and plastic.